8base/Documentation/docs/projects/8basehome/projects/creating-projects.md

 ## Creating a Project

-After you login, the **My Projects** page loads and displays a list of all your projects.
+After you log in, the **My Projects** page loads and displays a list of all your projects.
 This page will be blank if you have not  created any projects.

 ![My Projects](./_images/projects-provisioning-projects-my-projects.png)